Writing a Curriculum Vitae / Resume – CV Writing Tips

 - Yes, you should also include your interests and hobbies at the bottom of your CV.
 A Hiring manager likes to know that you have a life and interests outside of work.

-Notes for CV submission for a Middle East Role- CV Tips
+CV submission for a Middle East Role- Middle East Recruitment

 - Please detail in your CV